dabao40/TheOtherRolesGMIA/README.md

 Immoralist is a familiar of Fox.
 He wins when Fox wins but he dies when Fox dies.
 He can help Fox to survive by fixing sabotage instead of Fox.
+The Immoralist will commit suicide after the next meeting and won't leave a body behind if the Fox is erased or sidekicked.

 Immoralist has 3 ability to help fox.
 1. Immoralist can see flash when other players dead.